huyenngn/alphaghost/README.md

 git clone https://github.com/huyenngn/alphaghost.git
 cd alphaghost
 uv sync

-# You may need to explicitly activate the project venv
-# to make code completion and tools available:
-source .venv/bin/activate.sh  # for Linux / Mac
-.venv\Scripts\activate  # for Windows
 ```

 You can use `uv run <command>` to avoid having to manually activate the project